 Adrian joined Conciliation Resources in April 2007 after working in various campaigns roles at Christian Aid and the Howard League for Penal Reform and running a Fair Trade Café.
 He studied Peace & Development Studies at the University of Bradford.

-As part of Conciliation Resources' operations team, Adrian is responsible for facilities management, administration and recruitment/induction of new staff.
-He also volunteers and serves as a trustee for the Food Chain, a London-based HIV and nutrition charity.
+As part of Conciliation Resources' operations team, Adrian is responsible for human resources, facilities management, and administration.
+He also volunteers for the Food Chain, a London-based HIV and nutrition charity.
 Languages other than English: Spanish.

 Direct line: 020 7288 8372

 Sydney joined Conciliation Resources in June 2012 having previously worked as the executive assistant to the Chairman of The Portland Trust.
 Prior to this, she held the role of researcher for The Portland Trust, which included projects such as the role of the private sector in peace and reconciliation efforts in conflict regions and how these lessons could be applied to the Israeli-Palestinian case.

 Before this she worked at Chemonics International Inc. in Washington, DC as a project associate for the USAID-funded Egypt Water and Wastewater Sector Support Project and the Lebanon Civic Initiative Project.

 Sydney holds a MA in Law: Dispute and Conflict Resolution from the School of Oriental and African Studies and a BA in International Affairs with a minor in Arab Studies from American University in Washington, DC.